briankrznarich/jmdictdb/README.txt

 Getting the code
 ----------------
 It will be easiest to get code updates if you clone the development respository:

   git clone https://gitlab.com/yamagoya/jmdictdb.git

 This will produce a "jmdictdb" directory in the current directory.
-You can also download a zip or gzip archive of a particular version from Gitlab.
+You can also download a zip or gzip archive of a particular version from GitLab.

 Procedure
 ---------